-It’s coming up to the prime holiday season in Cape Town so we’ve put together our Top 20 Things to do with Kids in Cape Town.
-It’s focused a little more on older kids (from 6 upwards) but there are plenty of things which are perfect for little ones as well.
+It’s coming up to the prime holiday season in Cape Town.
+So we’ve updated our Top 20 Things to do with Kids in Cape Town.
+It’s focused a little more on older kids (from 6 upwards) but there are plenty of things which are perfect for really little ones as well.

 We’ve divided our list into four sections.
 Some activities could have easily fitted into more than one section.